bheimbu/annoSnake/docs/source/step_by_step.rst

 .. note::

   Results are filtered by cut-off E-values (minimum significant hit) that must be specified by the user (see :ref:`params_yaml`).
-For prokaryotic metabolic pathways (ie., KEGG), KO profile thresholds and an E-value ≤1e-30 are used, if KEGG entries of interest (eg. *K12212*) are present.
-Otherwise, KEGG entries with the lowest E-value are taken.

   .. code::